EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     multivalued: false
   regionEncompassedInThisProduct:
     name: regionEncompassedInThisProduct
-    description: The specific region encompassed in the product
+    description: The specific region encompassed in the product.
     title: region encompassed in this Product
     domain_of:
     - NucleicAcid